 Processed by: Julia Grover, ‘06

+George Hay Kain was born on April 13, 1877 to William Henry Kain (Gettysburg, Class of 1871) and Clara Maria Hay Kain in York, PA.
+Both of his parents died in 1883of tuberculosis.
 Kain entered Gettysburg College in 1893 as a freshman.
-At Gettysburg, Kain participated in the YMCA, Camera Club, Snake and Coffin Biological Club, the Delmonico Club, Scientific ’97 and Phi Beta Kappa.
-He was an active brother in the Phi Delta Theta fraternity.
+At Gettysburg, Kain participated in the YMCA, Camera Club, Snake and Coffin Biological Club, the Delmonico Club, Scientific ’97 and ΦΒΚ [Phi Beta Kappa].
+He was an active brother in the ΦΔΘ [Phi Delta Theta] fraternity.
 He appears to have been involved in the first issue of The Gettysburgian in 1897; however he is not mentioned as being a part of later issues.
 Kain received Honorable Mention for the Baum Sophomore Mathematical Prize, served as associate editor for the Spectrum in his junior year and was class historian in his senior year.
 He graduated in 1897 from the scientific course, receiving a Bachelor of Science, and a Commencement speech entitled, “The Unification of Science.”
-Kain later received a Master of Science from Gettysburg in 1900
+Kain later received a Master of Science from Gettysburg in 1900.

 Upon graduation, Kain spent a year as a math tutor in the Preparatory Department Academy of Gettysburg College.
 He attended Harvard Law School from 1898 until 1902 and graduated with a LL.
 B. degree.
 Kain practiced law in York, PA, and was vice president and director of the York Trust Co. and the York Water Co.
 He is the author of History of the Grand Commandery of Knights Templar of Pennsylvania, 1797-1949 (1949), and also co-authored City Digest of York, PA (1906); History of York Lodge, No. 266, Free and Accepted Masons, and of St. John’s Lodge, No. 123, Ancient York Masons, held at York, PA (1932); and A History of the York County Academy, York, Pennsylvania (1953).
 Kain was a 33rd degree Mason and past Grand Commander of Knights Templar of Pennsylvania.
 He was given an honorary doctor of laws degree from Gettysburg College in 1951.